mfkiwl/GNSS_generator/README.md

 ---

-## 6. Configuration tips

-- **Reproducibility**
-  - Use a fixed `Seed` and do not modify the tile ordering if you need strict reproducibility.
-  - All other random draws are derived from the global seed plus deterministic offsets per split/class/sample.

-- **Matching Jammertest 2023**
-  - Keep `Fs = 60e6` and `Ns = 2048`.
-  - Keep the chirp families and their ranges (USB, S1.x, S2.x, H3.3, etc.) as they were calibrated from the **Jammertest 2023** RF descriptions.

-- **Extending classes**
-  - To add a new logical class (e.g. `CW` or `FH`), you typically need to:
-    1. Add the class name to `Classes`.
-    2. Extend `CountsSpec`/`Quota` with a count for the new class.
-    3. Update `CNo_bins_by_class` / `JSR_bins_by_class` if you want custom ranges.
-    4. Extend `build_jammer_params` / `jammer_factory` to map the new class to an underlying waveform model.

----

-## 7. Suggested additional documentation

-To keep this README focused, the following extra docs are recommended (to be placed e.g. under a `docs/` folder):

-- **`docs/pipeline.md`** – High-level diagram of the full simulation chain:
-  - GNSS\_signals → jammer\_factory → Channel → RF frontend → dataset writer.
-- **`docs/jammer_models.md`** – Detailed description of each jammer family:
-  - Mapping from Jammertest equipment names (S1.x, S2.x, H3.3, H6.x, etc.) to the parameter ranges used here.
-- **`docs/channel_and_cn0_jsr.md`** – How C/N0 and JSR are enforced numerically, and how to interpret the power statistics in `meta.pow`.
-- **`docs/frontend_models.md`** – Explanation of each front-end impairment and its parameter ranges.
-- **`docs/metadata_format.md`** – Formal specification of the `meta` struct, for downstream consumers.

-These documents will make it easier to connect this generator with other parts of your GNSS jamming research (e.g. classifiers, detectors, mitigation pipelines).

----

-## 8. License & attribution
+## 6. License & attribution

-- The **`GNSS_signals/`** directory is used under the terms of the original **GNSS-matlab** project by **Dani Pascual** (see `GNSS_signals/LICENSE` and `GNSS_signals/README`).
+- The project started from, and still contains, substantial code from
+  **GNSS-matlab** by **Dani Pascual**: <https://github.com/danipascual/GNSS-matlab>.
+  Please refer to that repository for the original license terms applying to the reused components.
-- The rest of this repository is licensed under the terms specified in this repository’s own `LICENSE` file (to be added if not already present).
+- Any additional code and extensions in this repository are licensed under the terms specified in this repository’s own `LICENSE` file (to be added if not already present).

-If you use this generator in your research, please also acknowledge the GNSS-matlab project and the Jammertest 2023 organisers whose RF descriptions inspired the jammer models.
+If you use this generator in your research, please acknowledge both the GNSS-matlab project and the Jammertest 2023 organisers whose RF descriptions inspired the jammer models.